owid/sdg-tracker.org/pages/good-health.md

         <div class="col-md">
             <span>SDG Indicator 3.C.1</span>
             <h3>Health worker density</h3>
-            <p><strong>Definition:</strong> Indicator 3.C.1 is <i><q>Health worker density and distribution</q></i>. <p>Health worker density is the size of the health workforce per 1,000 or 100,000 people.
+            <p><strong>Definition:</strong> Indicator 3.C.1 is <i><q>Health worker density and distribution</q></i>. <p>Health worker density is the size of the health workforce per 1,000 people.
 It is measured here based on the density of physicians, surgeons, nurses and midwives, dentistry and pharmaceutical personnel.</p>
             <p><strong>Goal:</strong> By 2030 <q><i>Substantially increase health financing and the recruitment, development, training and retention of the
 health workforce in developing countries</q></i>.